Murike/test-theguarantors/README.md

 ## Initializing

 Node.js and Docker are required to run this project.
 OpenAI LLM processing requires api key (variable `OA_API_KEY`), model can be changed by adding name in `OA_MODEL`, and Geoapify requires api key (variable `GA_API_KEY`).
-Service runs without those, but depends on parsing alone, which works poorly unless text is very well formated.
+Service runs without those, but depends on parsing alone, which works poorly unless text is very well formed.

 ```bash
 $ npm run docker:start
 ```

 The API will be available at http://localhost:3000.
+Swagger documentation is available at http://localhost:3000/api.

 ## Stack